mpstark/AIToolkit/README.md

 Behavior variables act as parameters to both the behavior tree and assorted other AI code.
 For example, the `Float_FenceRadius` controls how big the unit could get from the mean position of the lance for the influence factor `PreferInsideFenceNegativeLogicPositionalFactor`. `Bool_AllowAttack` is used as parameter to the `IsBVTrueNode` in many places in the tree to control if the unit can attack.

-You can provide overrides to the affected unit's behavior variables in two ways:
+You can provide overrides to behavior variables in two ways:

-* Provide the path to a folder that contains `BehaviorVariableScope` files (such as `global.json`) in `BehaviorScopesDirectory`
+* Provide the path to a folder that contains `BehaviorVariableScope` files (such as `global.json`) in `BehaviorScopesDirectory` in a `TeamAIOverrideDef`
-* Provide simple overrides in `BehaviorVariableOverrides`
+* Provide simple overrides in `BehaviorVariableOverrides` in a `UnitAIOverrideDef`

 An example `BehaviorVariableOverrides` that contains both vanilla variables and variables for a modded influence factor: